Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 But, it can be difficult to identify high risk CVD patients due to the multi-factorial nature of risk factors.This is where machine learning models can be used to help in early detection of high risk patients.

-In this article, I will be analyzing several contributory risk factors to predict whether a patient is at a high risk for developing CVD using Logistic Regression on UCI Health dataset.

 ## 2.Data Set Description